apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

 If you want to use Cordova's Windows Phone-centered shell tools in conjunction with the SDK, download Cordova from [cordova.apache.org](http://cordova.apache.org).
-Otherwise ignore this section if you plan to use the cross-platform CLI tool described in The Command-Line Interface.
+Otherwise ignore this section if you plan to use the cross-platform CLI utility, but see The Command-Line Interface for instructions how to install it on Windows 8.

 The Cordova download contains separate archives for each platform.
 Be sure to expand the appropriate archive, `wp8` in this case,